justintungonline/openshift-k8s-tests/README.md

 # Notice the build pod is completed while the back end pod is now running

 # Openshift automatically created a route for the application
-# Check the routes and the URLs for each pod
+# Check the routes and the URLs for each pod in a browser
 oc get routes
 ```